ibm-cloud-docs/ibm-cloud-provider-for-terraform/region.md

 **What’s happening?**

-You have setup database in `us-east` and provisioning a database backup in `us-south`, the setup is working as expected.
+You have set up database in `us-east` and provisioning a database backup in `us-south`, the set up is working as expected.
 Whereas, when you provision a backup in `eu-de` region following error message is displayed.

 ```
 Error: Error creating database instance: Request failed with status code: 400, ServerErrorResponse: {"error_code":"RC-ServiceBrokerErrorResponse","message":"[500, Internal Server Error] We were unable to complete your request.
 Try again later or contact support if the issue persists.